michael-sumner/go-make-things/content/articles/2018-03-01-how-to-truncate-text-with-vanilla-js.md

 ---
-title: "How to truncate text with vanilla js"
+title: "How to truncate text with vanilla JavaScript"
 date: 2018-03-01T10:30:00-05:00
 draft: false
 categories: